 Training with disabilities and other needs

-We welcome applications from all sectors of the community including if you have a disability or other needs with a disability.
+We welcome applications from all sectors of the community including if you have a disability or other individual needs.

 Schools within the partnership have partial disabled access and Oxford Brookes University has full disabled access.